7 Steps To Improve Customer Experience

 When employees notice customers are the ones keeping the business going, they’re more likely to treat them with respect.

 Take Southwest Airlines, for example.
 The airline industry has, in the past, been tarnished for its poor customer service.
-But Southwest Airlines are challenging such views with their company promise, which states they will: provide the same concern, respect, and caring attitude for every Southwest customer as they do internally, within the organization.

 2. Employee experience matters